aroles/biol210/docs/articles/exams.md

   the exam.

 - There is no time limit on the exam.
 You are free to ask Angie questions as you complete the exam.
+You can email or speak with me in person.

-- You are NOT allowed to discuss the exam with anyone except Angie Roles, even after you have submitted it (people will complete it at different times and may need to revise).
+- You are NOT allowed to discuss the exam with anyone except Angie Roles, even after you have submitted it.

 - You are not allowed to use internet resources that were not provided by the instructor.